Keep Business Data & Contact Information Fresh

 As far as potential customers dropping out of the sales funnel goes, I am not alone.
 Thousands of people quit, retire or change jobs every year.
 In fact, according to a recent study by the Institute of Leadership and Management, 37% of workers and managers plan to leave their current jobs.

 As people move from one company to another, their email addresses and phone numbers change, meaning the accuracy of your records degrades, opening the door to some really awkward sales calls.
+However, there are steps you can take to maintain the accuracy of your business contacts and lead lists, including:

 Say you have enlisted the help of a third-party vendor to help clean and update your data.
 That’s all well and good, but as I've learned in my new job, no database is perfect.
 Even a meticulously maintained database will contain some inaccurate or outdated information.
 To ensure your brand has the best possible chance at building a meaningful business relationship, it doesn't hurt for your sales reps to do a quick verification before interacting one-on-one with a prospect higher up in the organization.